HMAR Volunteer or Internship Application Logo

 • Attend mandatory in-field or classroom training sessions as required.

 • Must have access to a reliable car or truck (truck preferred) during the internship period.
 Motorcycles or scooters will not be sufficient.
+No exceptions are allowed for this motor vehicle requirement.

 • Possession of a valid driver’s license.

-• Proof of automobile insurance carrying Hawaii minimum liability coverage levels.
+• Proof of automobile insurance carrying Hawaiʻi minimum liability coverage levels.

 • Access to a cellular phone with 4G data service and camera.

 • Access to a digital camera (a smartphone is not sufficient) with at least a 35X zoom.
 The digital camera must have the ability to upload photos taken to your smartphone so they may be emailed from the field in real time.
 This can be accomplished using WiFi, Bluetooth or through the use of a data card upload cable.
+No exceptions are allowed for this digital camera requirement.

 • Access to binoculars with at least a 10X magnification level.